How do I check my coding notices?

 Married couple’s allowance and Gift Aid

 This tax relief should be given to you on your tax code.
-Remember that tax codes operate by adjusting your personal allowance.
-If you are a basic rate taxpayer, in order to give tax relief of £5, you will need a £25 increase in your personal allowance (£25 of income which is tax-free rather than being taxed at 20% saves tax at £5).
+As described above, tax codes operate by adjusting your personal allowance.
+If you are a UK basic rate taxpayer, in order to give tax relief of £5, you will need a £25 increase in your personal allowance (£25 of income which is tax-free rather than being taxed at 20% saves tax at £5).
 You should see this adjustment in your tax code.
 If you do not, you can ask HMRC to include it.

 Here is an example to help you work out what your tax should be from your tax code.
 There are more examples in the employment section.

-Tom receives an occupational pension of £14,300 a year before any tax is taken off.
-His pension is paid monthly and his code number for 2018/19 is 205L.
+Tom, who is not a Scottish taxpayer, receives an occupational pension of £14,300 a year before any tax is taken off.
+His pension is paid monthly and his code number for 2019/20 is 205L.

 This means Tom has a tax-free amount of allowances of £205 x 10 or £2,050.